Ger 511: Communication and Miscommunication in Middle High and Late Medieval German Literature, Fall 2020

 See also the bibliography to be handed out in class.

 * Attendance is a must, there will be only 15 meetings during the semester.
 I expect you to have read the assigned texts before we meet in class.
-More than two unexcused absences lead to an automatic E in the course.
+More than two unexcused absences lead to an automatic E in the course, but simply communicate with me if you have some problems.
 See also below.

 Attendance: I expect you to attend all classes.
 Only serious circumstances and professional reasons would justify an excuse.
 Remember, we are going to meet only once a week.